 Voorbij Prefab in Amsterdam makes prefab concrete elements for new homes that are used in large new-build projects.
 The company is part of TBI, one of the largest construction companies in the Netherlands.
 To expand its services further, Voorbij Prefab decided to start fitting the window frames in the prefab concrete elements for houses at its factory site.
 Previously this was done at the building site.
 To ensure that the right frames ended up in the right concrete elements and that the frames were easy to find on the site, more insight into this process was necessary.
-Bizzomate provides several custom made workshops, besides delivering software solutions, and organized three business design sessions for Voorbij Prefab.
+Bizzomate provided several custom made workshops, besides delivering software solutions, and organized three business design sessions for Voorbij Prefab.
 These provided valuable insights and formed the basis for improving this process.

 Challenge: Locating and inspecting window frames